-Strategically plug contributing ditches, following the formal ditch abandonment process.
+Strategically plug contributing ditches after following the formal ditch abandonment process.
 DNR will reserve the right to claim wetland restoration mitigation credits on state lands where plugs on LUP land restore offsite wetland conditions.

 Review flood damage reduction projects proposed by watershed districts.
-The U.S. Fish and Wildlife Service and/or DNR will assemble an interagency team to review benefits to flood control objectives and the benefits and impacts to fish and wildlife habitat.
-The U.S. Fish and Wildlife Service, with input from the Minnesota DNR, will approve or deny projects based on Service policies and National Environmental Policy Act processes.
+Proposals should initially be submitted to the U.S. Fish and Wildlife Service.
+The Service will then assemble an interagency team to review benefits to flood control objectives and the mutual benefits and impacts to fish and wildlife habitat.
+The Service, with input from the DNR, will approve or deny projects based on Service policies and National Environmental Policy Act processes.
+Those projects that receive initial Service approval will then proceed through the Project Review and Permitting Process contained in the Red River Basin Flood Damage Reduction Work Group's 1998 Mediation Agreement, including state and federal environmental review.
+Project proposals that meet that approval may then need to obtain a Letter of Intent or a Flowage Easement from the Service, or there may need to be a land exchange.